October 26, 2018, 10:26 am

+It's important to learn Colombian manners so you can have great interactions with locals during a trip to Colombia.
 Just as most other countries around the world, Colombia has its own unique culture, and part of that culture includes a long list of unique and interesting homegrown manners.

 For the cumulative ~3 years I have lived in Colombia, I have been able to distinguish a fairly good list of frequent and commonly observed manners among Colombians.
-Today, I'd like to share five of those with YOU!
+Today, I'd like to share five of those with you.

 1. Colombians have and use frequent and diverse hand gestures for almost every situation

 Colombians are very expressive when they are speaking, and hand gestures only make conversations with Colombians more exciting and entertaining.
 There are hand gestures used to mean everything from "you're out of luck" to "it's packed" to "bullying," "stingy," "drinking," "that's bad," "posh," "let's eat," and more.

 The more time you spend talking to Colombians in Spanish, the more hand gestures you'll observe and quite possibly pick up and find yourself using later!

 When I first arrived to Bogota in 2008, one of the first things I was told before I visited a Colombian in their own home was that under no circumstances should I open her refrigerator.
 I was explained that in Colombia it is considered very rude to enter and rummage about in a kitchen that is not your own, and even more so in a refrigerator not your own.

 3. When Colombians extend an invitation, it means they are paying